Pumpkin Protein Balls

 How to make pumpkin protein balls

-Step 2- Roll into balls.
-Lightly wet your hands then roll out balls using the dough.
+Step 3- Shape.
+Lightly wet your hands, then roll out balls using the dough.
 Place them on a lined plate or tray.

 - Omit the protein powder.
-Even without the protein powder, these pumpkin balls are still quite high in protein.
-If you don’t want to use it, just leave it out.
+Even without the protein powder, these pumpkin balls are still relatively high in protein (4 grams).
+If you don’t want to use it, leave it out.

 - Use a cookie scoop.
 Don’t want to dirty your hands?
 I sometimes use my 1-inch cookie scoop to shape the mixture into balls.